Meet the Team

 Director of Global Programs

 Hannah is a St. Louis native and holds a BA in American Studies and a Global MA in International Relations, both from Webster University.
 Because she believes that cultural exchange and education are key components in addressing the complex domestic and global issues of today, Hannah is happy to return to Webster as a staff member and help provide students with the same quality of education that she received as a student.
-For leisure Hannah enjoys traveling, reading (mostly non-fiction), theatre, the baseball Cardinals and spending time with her family and friends.
+For leisure, Hannah enjoys traveling, reading (mostly non-fiction), theatre, Cardinals baseball, and spending time with her family and friends.